airbnb/streamalert/docs/source/conf-schemas.rst

 They represent the structure of a given log in the form of key/value pairs.

 Each key in a schema corresponds to the name of a field referenced by rules.
-Its value is data type the field is cast to.
+Its value is the data type the field is cast to.

 Ordering is strict.